Transparent price setting

 Elsevier does not charge subscribers for open access articles; when calculating subscription prices, we only take into account subscription articles — we do not double dip.

 Concerns around double dipping are often premised on the expectation that open access articles are replacing the number of subscription articles being published and therefore that prices should be changing to correspond to this.
 See here for the latest data on Elsevier article volume growth, value and quality.

 List prices for journals that publish both open access and subscription articles

 Adjustments in individual journal subscription list prices will be based only on criteria applied to subscription articles.
 Open access articles will not be considered in the individual journal list price.
 Similarly, the APC per journal will only be determined based on the criteria applied to open access articles.

 As with journal list prices, collection prices reflect subscription articles only; they are linked to the prices of individual titles in a collection, which do not count open access articles when setting prices.

 Retrospective open access

-So as to ensure we are able to uphold our no double dipping policy and separate calculations regarding list prices from open access articles, we do not offer authors the option to retrospectively make a subscription article gold open access after publication.
-We do, however, understand that there are sometimes exceptional circumstances.
-We are happy to assist authors as it may still be possible to make a subscription article, published in a hybrid journal, gold open access up until 31st January of the following year.
-For example, if the article has a formal date of publication of March 2016, authors are able to make their article open access up until the 31st January 2017.
-This cutoff date is necessary to accurately assess the open access uptake in each individual hybrid journal for the previous year which ensures we do not charge subscribers for open access content.
+However, we appreciate that there are sometimes exceptional circumstances and we want to assist authors where possible.
+In such instances, authors can make a subscription article, published in a hybrid journal, gold open access up until 31 January of the following year.
+For example, if the article is published in March 2022, the author can make it open access up until the 31 January 2023.
+This cut-off date is necessary to accurately assess the open access uptake in each individual hybrid journal for the previous year which ensures we do not charge subscribers for open access content.
 To request retrospective open access or for further details, please contact us.